Stephenice/Paylink-Solutions/README.md

 Include screenshots of the application here, showing both desktop and mobile views of the profile card.

-Mobile views of the profile card
+Mobile views of the profile card<br>
 <img alt="UI Process" src="./mobile.png" width="70%" height="70%" /><br>

 Desktop views of the profile card